sushreeti12/10-SDET-Coding-Challenge-for-Shopping-Cart/README.md

 How to install and run tests - Follow Step 1 to Step 8 Frameworks and libraries used - Follow Step 9
-Known issues or limitations - Follow Step 9
+File Structure - Follow Step 10
-How to Switch between the URLs - Follow Step 10
+How to Switch between the URLs - Follow Step 11 Negative Test Cases for the Test stories - Follow Step 12

 1. 📥 Clone the Repo